Print media / Regional newspapers

 - Freelances paid a day rate risk being taxed at source and paying National Insurance as an employed person, though this can be challenged - see Shift payments - tax and time off.

 - Writing on a day rate may have implications for copyright.
-NUJ members should see Rights and why they are important and check with the Freelance Office.
+See Rights and why they are important - and NUJ members can check with the Freelance Office.

 RATES: Writing, reporting and researching Regional newspapers category: Regional daily newspapers |